 Lidar (Light Detection and Ranging) sensors work based on a similar principle as that of radar systems.
 However, Lidar sensors use lasers instead of radio waves.
 LiDAR sensors not only measure the distances to various objects on the road but also develop 3D images with the help of the detected objects.
 Also, LiDAR is configured to build a full 360-degrees around the vehicle instead of relying on a narrow field of view.

+Employing CAN bus architecture guarantees you efficient signal transmission even in harsh environments with high temperatures and vibrations.
+This feature makes it an ideal choice for automotive designs.
 A wise man once said every technology has its own pitfalls.
-Yet, we are looking at technological marvel (no longer mechanical) that will change how you drive your vehicle completely.
+Yet, we are looking at a technological marvel (no longer mechanical) that will change how you drive your vehicle completely.

 High-Speed PCB Design Guide8 Chapters - 115 Pages - 150 Minute Read